MoliorColton/mod_launcher/README.md

 This program acts as a client plug-in whose purpose is to improve the multi-player experience of Neverwinter Nights 2.
-It fixes several client crash bugs, and adds some useful new features.
+It fixes several client crash bugs, and adds some useful new features. this program was created by Skywing, Grinning Fool, Brian Meyer, Tero Kivinen, tazpn, KEMO, Obsidian, and Numerous beta testers.
+Molior RS devs have packaged this program with an installer for people who intend to use this with the Molior RS sever.

 Quick Start & Overview